wdporter/i-am-that-vuepress/71-in-self-awareness-you-learn-about-yourself/readme.md

 **M:**&ensp;As long as you believe yourself to be a body, you will ascribe causes to everything.
 I do not say things have no causes.
 Each thing has innumerable causes.
 It is as it is, because the world is as it is.
 Every cause in its ramifications covers the universe.

-When you realise that you are absolutely free to be what you consent to be and that you appear to be because of ignorance or indifference, you are free to revolt and change.
+When you realise that you are absolutely free to be what you consent to be and that you appear to be because of ignoreänce or indifference, you are free to revolt and change.
 You allow yourself to be what you are not.
 You are looking for the causes of beïng what you are not!
 It is a futile search.
-There are no causes except your ignorance of your real beïng, which is perfect and beyond all causation.
+There are no causes except your ignoreänce of your real beïng, which is perfect and beyond all causation.
 For whatever happens, all the universe is responsible and you are the source of the universe.

 **Q:**&ensp;I know nothing about beïng the cause of the universe.